QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/hashing/index.md

 * **Hash collision** 👎: two different data generate the same hash.
 Some well-known vulnerable algorithms are [SHA1](https://shattered.io/), [MD5](https://www.mscs.dal.ca/~selinger/md5collision/)...

-* **Determinism** 🛣️: a hash function always generate the same hash given the same data.
+* **Determinism** 🛣️: a hash function always generates the same hash given the same data.
 It allows attackers to precompute hashes for well-known passwords, and perform a **rainbow table** attack.
 A salt is a parameter <small>(usually, a random string)</small> added to generate different hashes given the same data.
-Only calling the hash function with the same salt result in the same output.
+Only calling the hash function with the same salt results in the same output.

-➡️ They are also brute force attacks using dictionaries of passwords.
+➡️ They may use brute force with a dictionary of passwords too.
 </div></div>

 <hr class="sep-both">